Sarah Smith is the outdoors editor. She covers courts, business and breaking news in addition to outdoors events.

 - Member for

-Two Twin Cities area men entered pleas Monday in a Hubbard County case that involved poaching deer and growing marijuana on leased hunting land.
-Steven Battin, 61, of Big Lake, and Donald Cook, 61, of Bloomington, entered into plea deals in April that substantially reduced the crimes they were facing and the time they could have spent behind bars.
+Two Twin Cities area men received electronic home monitoring Monday as punishment in a Hubbard County case that involved poaching deer and growing marijuana on leased hunting land.
+Stephen Battin, 61, of Big Lake, and Donald Cook, 61, of Bloomington, entered into plea deals in April that substantially reduced the crimes they were facing and the time they could have spent behind bars.
 Battin pled guilty in April to a Third Degree Controlled Substance crime, for which he will serve 75 days of EHM and five years of probation.

 You could call it a going-out-of-business sale if it had ever been in business.
 Laissez-faire policies of live and let live at Hubbard County's Henrietta Mall have changed, ending the free flow of potentially valuable solid waste to profiteers.
 "The county board has set in place a policy for folks that need a part or piece to fix something and it is simple policy," solid waste superintendent Vern Massie said.
 "The policy doesn't and never was intended for folks to make a living out of the scrap metal pile.

 As nightly repairs continue to the South Side Transfer Station dump chute, commissioners and Solid Waste Superintendent Vern Massie discussed what may be a growing number of complaints against personnel there.
 And both the board and Massie said they were disappointed that staffers have apparently lost sight of the fact they are in the customer service business.
 Commissioner Dick Devine said he received three recent complaints over unspecified matters involving solid waste attendants.
 Apparently Massie has also received complaints.
 The transfer station generally gets high marks for its